 It can happen!
 You just need to take the leap, trust your vision, and get started.
 That's what the Novel Writing Master Class Series is all about.

 When you enroll in the series, you'll get the following courses:

 The total value of these four courses is $446

-With the Novel Writing Master Class bundle, you get all three courses for just $249, a savings of $197.
+With the Novel Writing Master Class bundle, you get all three courses, plus the Publishing Boot Camp, for just $249, a savings of $197.

 The 23 comprehensive modules cover every aspect of novel writing.
 You'll learn how to write an unputdownable opening chapter, create compelling characters, structure and pace your novel, write authentic dialogue, create a dynamic story chart, write a final chapter that leaves your readers thinking (and talking) about your novel, and more.